duh-rpc/duh.go/README.md

 ## Why not GRPC?
 GRPC has consistent semantics like flow control, request cancellation, and error handling.
 However, it is not without its own issues.
-* GRPC is more complex than is necessary for high-performance, distributed environments.
+* GRPC can be more complex than necessary for high-performance, distributed environments.
 * GRPC implementations can be slower than expected (Slower than standard HTTP)
 * Using GRPC can result in more code than using standard HTTP
 * GRPC is not suitable for public web-based APIs